 In a typical high school class, I’d have taught multiple lessons in one week.
 To keep the same pace in my middle school, that would mean two lessons per day sometimes.
 This was WAY too much.

 Rather than worry about “covering” so much material, I made sure they got solid practice with the material I had on my must-do list.
 I could still teach a lesson, but we might play a game of Scoot to practice.
-Not only is it way more fun than a worksheet, movement is even more important when kids spend extended periods of time in the same classes.
+Not only is it way more fun than a worksheet, movement is even more important when kids spend extended periods of time in the same classes with a block schedule.

 The extra practice actually allowed me to go so much deeper, so even if they were exposed to less material, they understood the core concepts as well as my high schoolers did.

 I got them speaking a LOT more.

 My middle schoolers didn’t have as large a range of vocabulary as my high schoolers that year, but they became really good speakers!
 Because the block schedule classes were so much longer, I aimed to have a good portion speaking activities for each week.
 We weren’t rushed, it felt like a brain break for them, and it was still really productive.

 They need a lot of practice, and the more variety I was able to add, the better they did.
 Plus, because they were using important language skills for the entire block, the block schedule class actually scored as well as the high schoolers on the end of unit assessments.